 Online payments processed by PayPal; all major credit cards accepted.
 If you do not wish to use or create a PayPal account, please call us at (802) 985-8156 x200.
 We can process your donation directly over the phone.
 (Questions?
 Contact us at email@example.com.)

 Population Media Center, an IRS-designated 501(c)(3) organization, relies on the support of individuals, corporations, foundations and other institutions to fund its communications programs worldwide.
-By getting behind the work of PMC this holiday season, you will have a hand in:
+By getting behind the work of PMC, you will have a hand in:

 - Reducing unplanned parenthood and child slavery in Haiti